-The Group will pay the maximum amount of Net Operating Profit for that year to shareholders as fully franked dividends to the extent permitted by the Corporations Act, the Income Tax Assessment Act and prudent business practices from profits obtained through interest, dividends and other income it receives from investments.
+The Group will pay the maximum amount of realised profits after tax for that year to shareholders as fully franked dividends to the extent permitted by the Corporations Act, the Income Tax Assessment Act and prudent business practices from profits obtained through interest, dividends and other income it receives from investments.

-Dividends will be declared by the Board of Directors out of Net Operating Profit for the relevant year, excluding realised capital profit from any disposals of long-term investments.
+Dividends will be declared by the Board of Directors out of realised profit after tax for the relevant year, excluding realised capital profit from any disposals of long-term investments.